views from the mountains

-As I climb higher and higher, I see the essentially unchanging landscape from ever new perspectives.
+As I climb higher, I see the essentially unchanging landscape from ever new perspectives.
 Slowly drifting clouds.
 Fog swallows part of the landscape, occasionally myself, releases us again.
 The light changes, at times swiftly.
-Seldomly, I encounter a fellow soul on the path, for a short chat, for just a nod.
+Occasionally, I encounter a fellow soul on the path, for a short chat, for just a nod.
 Situations, perceptions, understanding, they all change on the way, the landscape remains.
-The rock solid and the ephemeral.
+The ephemeral and the rock solid.

 Such are also these texts: Recurrent themes, surging, exhibiting ever new facets, evoking ever more comprehensive yet never complete imaginations of a reality that may be, beyond, and that unfolds and shapes itself.
 The last views stay on, memories, gently fading, until they are updated with a new vision, or not.
 It is these last views that are collected here.
 No journal, no thread, no blog, just views as last perceived, in the mountains.

 Disclaimer: Many of the thoughts and concepts laid out here can be found at other places, explored deeper and worked out more carefully.
 However, I want to walk through the mountains myself, not just look at images, listen to stories.
 I invite you to do so, too.